Daily Go: Fundamentals

 environment is properly set up.
 Finally, it will discuss several options for

-In this course we will cover the basic keywords and syntax of the Go language.
+In this chapter we will cover the basic keywords and syntax of the Go language.
 You'll learn the keywords, operators, and delimiters that make up the language.
 You'll them move into Syntax and Types.
 Learn how strings are handled as well as UTF-8 text.

 You'll also learn about variables, constants, and iota.
 Then, using those concepts, how to create structs and initialize them.